steenhansen/3d-game/README.md

 ## Area 2

-    Playfield has no bounds front and back.
+    Playfield has no bounds, is infinite.
 Must carom shot off of pylon.

 <img src="./markdown/area-2.png" width="400">